4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/16-Your_first_loop/README.md

 You can use `>` (greater than), `<` (less than), `>=` (greater than or equal to), `<=` (less than or equal to), `===` (equal to), `!==` (not equal to) in your conditionals.

+Running the accompanying code will print the integers `0` through `99` to the console.

 ## 📝 Instructions:

-Running the accompanying code will print the integers `0` through `99` to the console.

-1. Change code to print the integers `0` to `100`.
+1. Change the code to print the integers `0` to `100`.
 You will then see it followed by `101` in green text on the console.

 ## 🔎 Important: